The ALS Ice Bucket Challenge

 The ALS Ice Bucket Challenge was started by Pete Frates and Pat Quinn in the summer of 2014.
-As people took part and challenged others to do the same, the movement spread exponentially, growing into a worldwide event.
-More than 17 million people took part, and $115 million was donated to the ALS Association to combat the disease.
+More than $115 million was donated to the ALS Association to combat the disease.

 The Ice Bucket Challenge was only the beginning!
 We’re challenging you to continue the movement, and continue making a difference in the lives of those living with ALS.
 There are many ways to get involved, from creating a fundraiser of your own, to donating directly, or volunteering your time for the cause through advocacy, event assistance, and more.
 Pick your option below!